 As a parent, one of the prevalent terrors I face is of someone picking on and hurting my children.
 Whilst we can, of course, teach them good behaviour, empathy and communication skills, there are times when people can’t be reasoned with and when violence may spark up unexpectedly.

 There are numerous benefits in teaching children martial arts.
-There is an excellent article on the subject HERE.
 Some of these include:

 My niece, Emily Jasper, is a Second Degree Black Belt in Tae Kwon Do and is also a filmmaker.
 She is currently in her second year studying Media (film) Production at Staffordshire University.